Roman86/tailwindcss-scoped-preflight/README.md

 Starting from version 3 it provides a powerful configuration to (optionally):

 - 🤌 precisely control CSS selectors;
-- 💨 flexibly remove some CSS rules, if you need;
+- 💨 flexibly remove any preflight styles;
-- 🔎 or even remove (or change) particular CSS properties (if you have some specific conflicts).
+- 🔎 or even [modify particular values](#modifying-the-preflight-styles) of the Tailwind preflight styles (if you have some very specific conflicts).

-For ease of use, there are 3 pre-bundled isolation strategies available (as named imports) that cover 99% cases:
+For ease of use, there are 3 pre-bundled isolation strategies available (as named exports) that cover 99% cases:

 - `isolateInsideOfContainer` - everything is protected from the preflight styles, except specified Tailwind root(s).
   Use it when you have all the tailwind-powered stuff **isolated under some root container**.